-Qualities of A Good Musician (10 traits + habits I love)
+Qualities of a Good Musician (10 traits + habits I love)

 A cutout of a guitarist walking away with a DNA strand through the image.